politefiction/blogger/README.md

-# blogger
+# Blogger

-Ruby on Rails project for the Odin Project.
+Ruby on Rails project for The Odin Project.